Thursday, January 08, 2009

 "Mail art can be considered the largest underground artistic phenomenon of the twentieth century"

 With more than 180 artists from 28 countries participating, Shadow and Evil in Fairytales was a great success!
-The exhibit received an incredible amount of local attention and the number of citizens who came out to view the exhibit has been phenomenal!

 To all the artists who pARTicipated, thank you.